lorist/pexsubnet/README.md

+#### this branch:

+{Includes a service configuration policy to limit bandwidth for callers coming into VMRs via a DMZ/external location}

 Policy server that looks up a caller's remote IP in a csv file and allocates a primary and primary_overflow media location associated with the caller's CIDR.

 These are my notes on getting a python flask policy server running on the Pexip RP/TURN server listening on port 8443 in parallel to the normal webapp listening on port 443.